nhthn/venn7/README.md

 Venn 7
 ======

+**Try it out here: https://nathan.ho.name/venn7/**

 This project consists of:

 - a tool for generating attractively rendered symmetric 7-Venn diagrams
 - a web app where said symmetric 7-Venn diagrams are identified with 7-note scales and used as an interface for playing chords.

+Information on what symmetric 7-Venn diagrams are can be found in the app itself.

 Running the web app
 -------------------